 et me ask you a question.
 What’s better than one of something?

-Multiple of something, that’s what.
+Multi of something, that’s what.

-He’ll probably just keep building reports himself instead of dumping everything on us.
+So, we’ll just tell our VP to remember to change that “equals” to “includes” if and only when the field he’s filtering on is a multi-select picklist.
+He absolutely loves remembering details like that.
+He’ll probably just keep building reports himself instead of dumping everything on us going forward.
 Hey speak of the devil, he wants us to build him a report to see how often we picked Pizza night.
-In our data, we have 2 pizza nights and one non-pizza night.
-Let’s whip up a quick report showing pizza as 66% of our responses:
+Maybe Multi-Select Picklists are confusing to end users, but we're a #AwesomeAdmin.
+This is our time to shine, so lets build that report.
+In our data, we chose pizza on two different nights and had one non-pizza night.

 Wow, these other admins in the same situation tried all sorts of crazy complicated things.
 None of them seemed to make it back to base camp.
 OK so we’ll just tell our VP it isn’t possible.
 Even though he also remembers the pie chart from yesterday.
 That’ll earn us some trust.

-Foiled again.
+It appears that multi-Select picklists are basically not useable in the vast majority of formulas.
 Another feature blaming its own failure on our beloved Multi-Select Picklist.
 But wait, check out that call to action in the error message in the bottom right!
 Tell me more!

 “Tell me more” perfectly captures how we feel in this moment:

-Alright, forehead nice and mushy now from contact with our monitor.
+At least our forehead is nice and mushy now from contact with our monitor.
 Time to call it a day.
-We’ll update the team on it tomorrow, but of course they’ll understand.
-As any Salesforce Admin knows, one rule matters above all to your users.
+We’ll inform the team that their requests are impossible tomorrow, they'll love that!
+And if they don't love it, of course at least they’ll understand and sympathize.
+As any #AwesomeAdmin knows, one rule matters above all to your users.

-It’s the thought that counts.
+It’s the thought that counts, results be damned!

 Multi-Select picklists, thanks for nothin!